tsunamishadow/bonusheroes/fortniteseasonx.md

 * Search between a basement film camera, a snowy stone head, and a flash gold big rig
 * Consume 10 fruit, mushrooms, or glitched foraged items
 * Claim vending machine items in 3 different matches

 ### Blockbuster Prestige

+In order to unlock this section you must complete all 7 challenges in Blockbuster.
+The first 3 challenges are unlocked, the rest unlock as you complete challenges in this section

+* 3 Eliminations at Dusty Depot or the Meteor
+* Search 7 chests or ammo boxes at the Block
+* Search 7 chests at an abandoned Hero Mansion or Villian Lair
+* Deal 500 damage with explosive weapons
+* Search between a rotary phone, a fork-knife, and a hilltop house full of Carbide and Omega posters
+* Consume 8 fruit, mushrooms or glitched foraged items in a single match
+* Harvest 300 materials at the Block or Dusty Depot in a single match

+### Boogie Down

+The first 3 challenges are unlocked, the rest unlock as you complete challenges in this section

+* Hit (2) opponents with a Boogie Bomb
+* Dance in front of a bat statue, in a way-above-ground pool, and a seat for giants
+* Get an elimination with a Shotgun, Assault Rifle and an SMG
+* Travel 100m while dancing
+* Visit an oversized piano
+* Destroy 3 No Dancing signs
+* Dance in a B.R.U.T.E in 3 different matches

+### Blockbuster Prestige